etianen/django-require/README.md

 Creating your own optimizing storage classes
 --------------------------------------------

 You can add r.js optimization to any django staticfiles storage class by using the `require.storage.OptimizedFilesMixin`.
-For example, to make an optimizing storage that uploads to Amazon S3 using `S3BotoStorage` from `django-storages <http://django-storages.readthedocs.org/en/latest/>`_:
+For example, to make an optimizing storage that uploads to Amazon S3 using `S3BotoStorage` from [`django-storages`](http://django-storages.readthedocs.org/en/latest/)`:

 ```python
 from storages.backends.s3boto import S3BotoStorage